Applying to vote by proxy

 Download an Application to vote by proxy due to attendance on an educational course

-The deadline for new applications to vote by proxy at the forthcoming elections is 5pm on the sixth working day before the election/referendum.
+The deadline for new applications to vote by proxy is 5pm on the sixth working day before the election/referendum.

 However, in the case of a medical or a work related emergency arising after the deadline for an ordinary proxy application, the closing date is 5pm on the day of the election/referendum.